TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019-05-11-you-dont-know-what-you-dont-know.md

 If you think I wrote this blog post as a specific response to something you said on the forum, and you're bristling with the need to defend yourself or even fight back, then I have just one thing to say:

-My job is done here.
+My job here is done.

 [^1]: Paraphrased because I don't remember the exact wording, but this is the gist.